return42/sphkerneldoc/linux_src_doc/drivers/scsi/lpfc/lpfc_sli_c.rst

 Description
 -----------

-This function is called by the sli intialization code path to issue config_port mailbox command.
+This function is called by the sli initialization code path to issue config_port mailbox command.
 This function restarts the HBA firmware and issues a config_port mailbox command to configure the SLI interface in the sli mode specified by sli_mode